 If you're the author of the article, add it to your researcher profile, hosted on Publons, by selecting Claim on Publons - Track Citations from the drop-down menu.

-The title of the source publication in both Chinese and English.
+The name of the repository (title of the source document).
 Source information may include:

-A brief summary or description of the essential content from the source document in both Chinese and English.
+A brief summary or description of the essential content from the source document.

-The addresses of all authors as supplied by the source journal in both Chinese and English.
+The addresses of all authors as supplied by the source record.

 The e-mail address of the author(s).